witness376/student-management-api/readme.rst

 This project is open-source and available under the [MIT License](LICENSE).

+#Backup Strategies
+Full Backup

+How it works: Copies all data every time a backup is made.

+Advantages: Easy to restore.

+Disadvantages: Takes the most time and storage.

+Incremental Backup

+How it works: Backs up only the data changed since the last backup.

+Advantages: Saves time and space.

+Disadvantages: Restoring takes more steps (requires last full + all incremental backups).

+Differential Backup

+How it works: Backs up changes since the last full backup.

+Advantages: Faster restore than incremental.

+Disadvantages: Larger than incremental but smaller than full.

 ## Author

 Developed by **Witness JulRich** during Industrial Practical Training at **MAYOCOO Company**, Moshi, Tanzania.